Identification of Information Structures in Bayesian Games: Identification of Information Structures

-Regarding the econometrician's hypotheses, it would be natural to assume that the payoff structure is known to the tax authority in the current context.
-More generally, however, our identification results can also speak about the situation where the tax authority does not know precisely how the demand shock $\theta$ and the aggregate production $Y$ are translated into the market price. \end{example}
+Regarding the econometrician's hypotheses, it is natural in the present context to assume that the payoff structure is known to the authority.
+More generally, however, our identification results speak to situations in which the authority does not know precisely how the demand shock $\theta$ and aggregate production $Y$ are translated into the market price. \end{example}